charlie-gallagher/ggunit/README.md

 ## Usage

-Central to the ggunit package is the design unit “lines.”
-One line is the height of a line of body text, for example the axis text.
+The central philosophy of the ggunit package is that the unit “lines” is the best design unit for data visualization proportions.
+One *line* is the height of a line of body text, for example the axis text.
 Since a primary goal of visualizations is to have readable text, lines are a natural unit of measurement.